johnregan3/tars/README.md

 6. `php artisan migrate:fresh --seed` sets up database and cretates users based on our config.
 7. `npm run build` runs Vite and builds the files
 8. `npm run dev` polls the code for updates
+9. visit yourLocalWebServer.test/chat/ to start chatting with TARS

 ## Credits